 Customizable input/output pins on a microcontroller.
 Abbreviated GPIO.
 By wiring the hardware appropriately and configuring the GPIO port in software, one pin can be used as input to read a switch, another as an output to control a status LED, and a pair to serve as clock and data for a serial EEPROM.

+An unwanted, spurious logic pulse of very short duration.
+Any unwanted, erratic, and generally nonreproducible behavior of a system is termed a glitch.
 A glitch is also the standard excuse for a single irreproducible failure.
 Experienced developers know that the phrase, "It must've just been a glitch," really means, "I have no idea what just happened, but maybe if I ignore it, the problem will go away."
 Unfortunately, it seldom does.

 The address decoding and other messy circuitry (or programmable logic) that ties together a system.
 It's called glue logic because it's what holds the entire system together.